lionelmace/vpc-on-classic-vsi/getting-started.md

 ## Step 2.
 Generate an SSH key
 {: #vsi-for-vpc-generate-ssh-key-gs}

 1. Run the `ssh-keygen` command and follow the prompts.
 The command generates two files.
 The generated public key is in the `<your key>.pub` file.
+For more information, see [SSH keys](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys).
 2. After you generate an SSH key, you must add the key in {{site.data.keyword.cloud_notm}} console.
 In [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/vpc){: external}, navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > SSH keys**.
 Then, click **Add SSH key** and complete the required information.

 ## Step 3.
 Create a {{site.data.keyword.vsi_is_short}} instance